appsemble/appsemble/packages/studio/pages/docs/02-guides/app-member-properties.md

             <h1 data-content="headerContent" class="landing-page" />
 ```

-As you can see in the app definition above, each user property has a schema, which defines its type.
+As you can see in the app definition above, each app member property has a schema, which defines its
+type.
 This means that each of the properties can only accept values based on this type.

 Each property can also define an optional resource reference.
 If a resource reference is specified,
-the user property references the specified resource by its id.
-This means that a `task` id can be
+the app member property references the specified resource by its id.
+This means that a `task` id can
-assigned to the `lastCompletedTask` property only if a `task` resource exists with this id.
+be assigned to the `lastCompletedTask` property only if a `task` resource exists with this id.
 Similarly, an `update` id can only be appended to the `readUpdates` array only if an `update`
 resource exists with this id.
-In addition, deleting a resource referenced by a user property, will
+In addition, deleting a resource referenced by an app member property,
-trigger an update in all users’ properties to reflect the deletion.
-It will remove ids from arrays
+will trigger an update in all app members’ properties to reflect the deletion.
+It will remove ids
-and set integer properties to 0.
+from arrays and set integer properties to 0.